OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 The rolling update strategy involves incrementally updating instances of the current deployment with the new deployment.
 This strategy ensures at least one application instance is available at all times during the rollout.

 Your load balancer will send users to instances with its usual balancing pattern, so as the rollout progresses, more users will be moving onto the new application version.
-You can also take each instance out of balance before you update it, so requests arent dropped during the deployment.
+You can also take each instance out of balance before you update it, so requests aren't dropped during the deployment.

 With rolling updates, your database will need to maintain backward and forward compatibility, as during the rollout it will receive connections from both the old and new application versions.